Safety on the Fly: Constructing Robust Safety Filters via Policy Control Barrier Functions at Runtime: (Robust) Policy Control Barrier Functions

-\begin{remark}[Connections to~\gls{mpc}] The finite-horizon approximation here is closely related to the use of~\gls{mpc} by practitioners.
+\begin{remark}[Connections to Backup Controller / \glspl{cbf}] Since the zero sublevel set of $V^{h,\pi}_\infty$ is a \gls{ci} set under $\pi$, \eqref{eq:tmp:e} can also be seen as Backup~\gls{cbf} \cite{singletary2022onboard,chen2021backup} with backup controller $\pi$ \hh{and no known \gls{ci} terminal set.} Unlike this (and other similar approaches \cite{agrawal2024gatekeeper}), our approach replaces the need for a known \gls{ci} set with the requirement of a sufficiently long horizon $T$. \hh{Thus, the design policy $\pi$ can be chosen arbitrarily and is not required to steer the system into a \gls{ci} set.
+Furthermore, we demonstrate that the naive approximation of $h$ over a time-discretized state trajectory introduces gradient errors.
+To address this, we present an improved time-discretization using cubic splines in \cref{sec:discrete}.} \end{remark} \begin{remark}[Connections to~\gls{mpc}] The finite-horizon approximation here is closely related to the use of~\gls{mpc} by practitioners.
 More precisely, although a terminal constraint set is often required to theoretically guarantee recursive feasibility of finite-horizon~\gls{mpc}~\cite{mayne2000constrained,brito2019model}, practitioners often apply~\gls{mpc} without the use of such a terminal constraint set to wide success \cite{kim2019highly,alcala2020autonomous,wang2021variational,so2022maximum}.
 Our decision to drop the $V^{h,\pi}_\infty(\vx_T^\pi)$ term can be viewed as being similar to dropping the terminal constraint set.
 Another similarity is the choice of horizon $T$.
-Namely, recursive feasibility holds in MPC given a sufficiently large horizon \cite{boccia2014stability}, similar to \cref{th:2}. \end{remark}
+Namely, recursive feasibility holds in MPC given a sufficiently large horizon~\cite{boccia2014stability}, similar to \Cref{th:2}. \hh{However, the \gls{mpc} horizon length is limited, as it requires solving a potentially nonlinear and non-convex optimization problem online, with computational complexity typically scaling cubically with $T$~\cite{kirches2012efficient}.} \hhh{A key advantage of \gls{pcbf}-\glspl{sf} is that they only solve the simpler~\eqref{eq:cbf-qp}, whose computation time is unaffected by~$T$, see \Cref{sec:compute}.} \end{remark}

-\begin{remark}[Connections to Backup Controller / CBFs] Since the zero sublevel set of $V^{h,\pi}_\infty$ is a controlled-invariant set under $\pi$, \eqref{eq:tmp:e} can also be seen as Backup CBF \cite{singletary2022onboard,chen2021backup} with backup controller $\pi$.
-Unlike this (and other similar approaches \cite{agrawal2024gatekeeper}), our approach replaces the need for a known forward-invariant set with the requirement of a sufficiently long horizon $T$. \end{remark}